March 2, 2021

 Is your home losing precious heating/cooling, through the walls and ceiling?
 It’s possible that whenever your home was built, the insulation recommendations were lower than they are today.
 Here at Parker & Sons, we offer blown-in insulation that meets the high “R values” required by our hot Phoenix climate.

-So if you determine in your home energy audit that your home’s insulation is adequate, that’s great!
-But attic ventilation, as well as the ventilation in the rest of your home, is just as important, when it comes to saving energy.
+If you determine in your home energy audit that your home’s insulation is adequate, that’s great!
+But attic ventilation, as well as the ventilation in the rest of your home, is just as important when it comes to saving energy.

 Similarly, the efficiency of the vents in the rest of your home is important too.
 What do we mean by this?
 Well, it’s important that the vents throughout your home are properly sealed, so that air doesn’t escape through little gaps and cracks.
 If the air that is meant to be heating or cooling your home escapes, then, according to ENERGY STAR, you could be spending as much as 20% more on your monthly electric bills than you need to be!
 That’s no good!
 Here at Parker & Sons, we’re happy to help answer any ventilation questions you may have.
 We’ll help you save energy, and also save money!

-From insulation, to ductwork, to a faulty old HVAC system … there are so many factors that could be causing your home to lose energy.
-(And cause you to lose money!)
-Here at Parker & Sons, we are always here to help keep you comfortable in your Valley home.
-Contact us online or call (602) 273-7247!
+From insulation, to ductwork, to a faulty old HVAC system… there are so many factors that could be causing your home to lose energy (and cause you to lose money)!
+At Parker & Sons, we are always here to help keep you comfortable in your Valley home.